AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 - Built out features for the core on-premise solution, and cloud offering, [SparkPost](https://www.sparkpost.com/) utilizing Angular.js and Node.js.
 - Led migration to ES6 and the official AngularJS style guide.
-- Preparred UI for Angular 2.
+- Prepared UI for Angular 2.
 - Maintained 100% front end and back end test coverage.

 ***